Defense expert testifies George Floyd died from heart disease, exhaust fumes | Law-Order

 In the end, he said he would "fall back to 'undetermined' on this particular case."
 Fowler has been involved in other high-profile cases involving police using force against Black people.
 His office ruled the 2015 death of Freddie Gray a homicide after Gray, 25, suffered spinal injuries in the back of a police van in Baltimore.

-In December, Fowler was sued in federal court by the family of Anton Black, who was 19 when he died after police pinned him facedown on the ground for several minutes as he cried out for his mother.
+In December, Fowler was sued in federal court by the family of Anton Black, who was 19 when he died in 2018 after police pinned him face down on the ground for several minutes as he cried out for his mother.
 Fowler ruled Black's death an accident caused by the "the stress of his struggle."
 Black's family cited similarities with Floyd's death in their lawsuit, in which they said Fowler and other Maryland officials "covered up and obscured police responsibility" for Black's death.
-Lawyers for Fowler say the lawsuit was filed on improper grounds, saying the way he certified Black's death did not infringe on the constitutional rights of Black's family.
+Lawyers for Fowler say the way he certified Black's death did not infringe on the constitutional rights of Black's family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)